richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 ```

-- Example 2
+- Example 2 - Loop through the iterator used by the resource block (var.environment) and return a list of the iterator:

 ```
-# Output - For Loop Two Inputs, List Output which is Iterator i (var.environment)
 output "virtual_network_name_list_two_inputs" {
-  description = "Virtual Network - For Loop Two Inputs, List Output which is Iterator i (var.environment)"
+  description = "Virtual Network - Loop through the iterator used by the resource block (var.environment) and return a list of the iterator"
   value = [for env, vnet in azurerm_virtual_network.vnet: env ]
 }